ScalablyTyped/Converter/docs/library-developer.md

 title: How to share code
 ---

-The normal approach of using ScalablyTyped is geared towards writing applications.

-If you want to distribute code written on top of ScalablyTyped, so there is now another workflow for producing free-standing libraries based on the generated code.
+If you want to distribute code written on top of ScalablyTyped, so there is a special workflow for producing free-standing libraries based on the generated code.

 ## Example project